CodeStix/airconsole-crack/README.md

-## :warning: This exploit doest not work anymore, it got patched.
+## :warning: This exploit does not work anymore, it got patched.

 # AirConsole Crack